 That means you can try it without risk.
 After a few days, if you find out that Swagbucks is not working for you, you can quit without losing anything but a few hours of your free time.

 Another attractive quality about Swagbucks is that you only need to be 13 or older to enroll.
-So if you’re a teen looking for a side hustle, this is a great way to get started.
+So if you’re a teen looking for a side hustle, starting with Swagbucks is a great way to go.
 With your parents’ permission, of course.

 On top of that, Swagbucks is very user friendly.
-So anyone can get started pretty quickly and start earning money.
+So anyone start pretty quickly and begin to earn money.

 Ways to Earn with Swagbucks